learn-co-curriculum/what-is-a-set/README.md

 We have already declared a class called `MySet` in the starter files and provided the underlying data structure: a Hash/Object called `data`.
 You'll need to build out all of the methods.
 Do not worry about the ordering of items in the Set.
 They can be in any order.

+Be aware that these methods may go by different names in different languages.
+This is one way to implement a Set, there are others!
+We are basing our's on JavaScript's Set class.

 ### Initialization, e.g. `constructor(iterable)` or `#initialize(iterable)`

 We should be able to initialize a new empty MySet, or one with an iterable, such as an Array or String.
 When a new MySet is initialized with an Array or String, only its unique contents should be added to MySet.
 Use a value of `true` for each key: `{ 'dog' => true }`.